josephglanville/talos/website/content/v1.10/reference/cli.md

       --encrypt-state                            (QEMU only) enable state partition encryption --extra-boot-kernel-args string            (QEMU only) add extra kernel args to the initial boot from vmlinuz and initramfs
-      --extra-disks int                          (QEMU only) number of extra disks to create for each worker VM --extra-disks-drivers strings              (QEMU only) driver for each extra disk (virtio, ide, ahci, scsi, nvme, megaraid)
-      --extra-disks-size int                     (QEMU only) default limit on disk size in MB (each VM) (default 5120) --extra-uefi-search-paths strings          (QEMU only) additional search paths for UEFI firmware (only applies when UEFI is enabled)
+      --extra-disks int                          (QEMU only) number of extra disks to create for each worker VM --extra-disks-drivers strings              (QEMU only) driver for each extra disk (virtio, ide, ahci, scsi, nvme) --extra-disks-size int                     (QEMU only) default limit on disk size in MB (each VM) (default 5120) --extra-uefi-search-paths strings          (QEMU only) additional search paths for UEFI firmware (only applies when UEFI is enabled)
       --initrd-path string                       (QEMU only) initramfs image to use (default "_out/initramfs-${ARCH}.xz")